emmacadavra/ci-portfolio1-spc/TESTING.md

 #### **PageSpeed Insights Performance Scores on Mobile**

 The biggest and most important unresolved bug is that, when testing the mobile versions of index.html and form-submission.html on PageSpeed Insights, the Performance score often fluctuates.
 As mentioned in the **'Validation Issues'** section under **'Bugs'**, initially I found that the website scored much lower than desired in its Performance scores due to the high resolutions of the images used on the website (particularly for index.html), and a lack of explicit image widths and heights due to the responsive design model.
-I was able to improve this score by fixed by compressing the images as well as introducing a srcset rule to the HTML, so that the browser would load a lower resolution version of the image for screens under 1280px wide.
+I was able to improve this score by compressing the images as well as introducing a srcset rule to the HTML, so that the browser would load a lower resolution version of the image for screens under 1280px wide.

 While this was enough to significantly raise the Performance score on Lighthouse to above 90, it was not enough to see the same consistency in PageSpeed Insights.
 As shown above in the final screenshots, the average high score I could get is 88, however the tests would vary, with one tester seeing average scores of around 85, but even in my own testing I sometimes received scores of 70 - 80.
 I do believe that a potential solution for this would be to resize the images again and add an additional srcset rule for small mobile screens, however I did find that a consistent issue I came across was due to the efficiency of GitHub's cache policy - which is beyond my control.
 Regardless, this is something I will keep in mind for the future, as well as learning how to use programs like GIMP that would allow me to resize, compress, and save images in next-gen formats such as WEBP.